-For over 40 years, The University of Michigan Career Center's Public Service Intern Program (PSIP) has prepared undergraduate students to obtain summer internships in Washington DC, and supports participants while living in DC.
+For over 40 years, The University of Michigan Career Center's Public Service Intern Program (PSIP) has prepared undergraduate students to obtain summer internships in Washington DC, educated them to build career development skills, and supported participants while living in DC.

 Monday, September 21, 2015